About Scotland

 Travelling on a Budget

-A couple renting a car and staying in simple Bed and Breakfasts and eating out at for lunch and dinner could have a good time on about £60 to £100 per person per day.
+A couple renting a car and staying in simple Bed and Breakfasts and eating out at for lunch and dinner could have a good time on about £150 to £250 per person per day.
+(These approximations worked out in January 2016)

 Note: Accommodation in Edinburgh is generally more expensive, especially during the Edinburgh International Festival (August/September).